tomtomwombat/fastbloom/README.md

 ### How it Works

-`fastbloom` attributes it's performance to two insights:
+`fastbloom` attributes its performance to two insights:
-1. Only one real hash per item is needed, subsequent hashes can be cheaply derived
+1. Only one real hash per item is needed, subsequent hashes can be cheaply derived from the real hash
 2. Many bit positions can be derived from subsequent hashes

 #### One Real Hash Per Item